Mastering Key Bindings in Emacs

 Putting it all together

-Most major and minor modes will usually set their keys once, when the module is first loaded; that’s good news for us, as we can use
+Most major and minor modes will usually set their keys once, when the module is first loaded; that’s good news for us.
+That means you can use

-It’s the modes that force you to use a mode hook that’s the problem: for that you must set your keys when the mode is launched (using its mode hook), and that takes a little bit more work.
+It’s the modes that force you to use a mode hook that’s the problem: for that you must set your keys when the mode is activated, and that takes a little bit more work.

-It is a convention in Emacs that all major mode functions (the ones that activate the mode) end in
+It is a convention in Emacs that all major and minor mode functions (the ones that activate the mode) end in

-python-mode), and it is also required that its mode map is named
+python-mode), and it is also expected that its mode map follows a common naming scheme:

 Modifying a keymap is dirt simple, you use